 The Dickinson Research Team (DiRT) is a residential community-based research program that is the first of its kind in the United States.
-Founded by Dickinson Collegiate Professor, Kimberly Jaussi, Ph.D., brings undergraduate research into a student residential community for the first time.
+Founded by Dickinson Collegiate Professor, Kimberly Jaussi, Ph.D., DiRT brings undergraduate research into a student residential community for the first time.
 At the heart of this program is the Dickinson Research Lab Space, a collaborative workspace sitting directly in the center of the Dickinson Fireplace Lounge.
-Today the DiRT space is filled with computers, grad assistants, and up to 70 undergraduate students doing ground breaking research on creativity, leadership and diversity.
+Today, the DiRT space is filled with computers, grad assistants and up to 70 undergraduate students doing groundbreaking research on creativity, leadership and diversity.
 This space provides undergraduate students with a place where they can openly discuss research, learn new research skills that can be applied in academic and professional settings, and have students participate in this research.

-In addition to the Dickinson Research Lab Space, DiRT also hosts a series of events such as "Research Raps", in which students are invited to come listen to Binghamton University professors as they discuss their work.
-View their event info here:
+In addition to the Dickinson Research Lab Space, DiRT also hosts a series of events such as "Research Raps", during which students are invited to listen to Binghamton University professors as they discuss their work:

 - Dr. Bruce White (Physics)